cornellsh/signal-ai/docs/signal_assistant_core.md

 ### 7.1 Prompt Construction
 *   **Requirement 7.1.1:** The Assistant Bot Logic (within the Enclave) MUST be responsible for constructing the final prompt sent to the LLM.
 *   **Requirement 7.1.2:** Prompt construction MUST incorporate the user's message, relevant conversational context (if any), and any system-level instructions or guardrails.
-*   **Requirement 7.1.3:** The PII Sanitizer (within the Enclave) MUST process the user's message and any other sensitive data components *before* their inclusion in the final prompt.
+*   **Requirement 7.1.3:** Before any prompt is sent to an external LLM, the Enclave MUST construct the full prompt (including the user’s message, any conversational context, tool outputs, and system instructions) and THEN pass this final, fully assembled prompt string through the PII Sanitizer.
+The PII Sanitizer MUST remove or redact any PII or user-identifiable attributes from the assembled prompt before it is transmitted to the external LLM.
 *   **Requirement 7.1.4:** The constructed prompt MUST be designed to minimize data exposure to the LLM, sending only information strictly necessary for generating a relevant response.

 ### 7.2 Model Selection and Interaction